ralucabrumar/interactive-content/EN/01-Expressions-and-Statements/01-Variables.md

 * Day of week: Monday, Tuesday, …, Sunday
 * Date and time: 14-June-1980 6:30:00, 25-Dec-2017 23:17:22

-You can also imagine that **variables** are containers for data or named areas in the memory and the data that they are storing can be read and changed at any time.
+**Variables** can be viewed as containers for data (or named areas in the memory).
+The data that they are storing can be read and changed at any time.

-Basically **variables** provide means for:
+**Variables** provide means for:
   * **Storing** data
   * **Retrieving** stored data
   * **Modifying** stored data

 They are characterized by:
   * Name (identifier)
-  * Type (of the information preserved)
+  * Type (type of data that the variable stores)
   * Value (stored information)

 Each of the variables in Java has a name, a type and a value.

-Here is how we would declare a variable and assign it with a value at the same time:
+Here is how we declare a variable and assign a value to it at the same time:
 ```java
 String name = "Bob";
 boolean employed = true;
 int age = 35;
 ```
-If you think of the variables as boxes that hold information, this is how they would look like:
+We could view variables as boxes that hold information:
 [image assetsSrc="expressions-and-statements-boxes.png" /]

 Variables can be stored in the program's: